ksenobite/valheim_bot/README.md

 ---

 ## 👑 Role System
 Two parallel systems are supported:
 ### 1. MMR-based roles
-- Assign roles based on rating thresholds
+- Assign roles based on rating thresholds for the **main event only**.
+Other events do not support role assignment.
 - Commands: `/mmrroleset`, `/mmrroleupdate`, `/mmrroles`, `/mmrroleclear`
 ### 2. Points-based roles
-- Based on total frags + manual bonus points
+- Based on total frags + manual bonus points for the **main event only**.
 - Manual control: `/roleset`, `/roleupdate`, `/roles`, `/roleclear`

 ---

 ## 🧰 Setup Instructions
 1. **Create your bot on [Discord Developers](https://discord.com/developers/applications)**
    - Save the token in a `.env` file:
      ```
      DISCORD_TOKEN=your_token_here
      ```
 2. **Prepare database**
+   - Starting from **v8.0.0**, it is strongly recommended to create a new `frags.db` database, as migrating an older database is complex and may lead to errors.
+If you choose to migrate, **make a backup first**.
-   - A new `frags.db` will be created automatically if missing
+   - A new `frags.db` will be created automatically if missing.
-   - Or place your own copy in the project root
+   - Alternatively, place your own copy in the project root.
 3. **Add sound effects**
-   - WAV files (`48kHz PCM stereo`) go in the `/sounds` folder
+   - WAV files (`48kHz PCM stereo`) go in the `/sounds` folder.
    - Required filenames:
      ```
      doublekill.wav, triplekill.wav, ultrakill.wav, rampage.wav, silent.wav, obezhiren.wav
      ```
 4. **Run the bot**
    - Execute: `main.exe` (after build)

 ---

 ## 🧱 Requirements
 - Python **3.13.5**
 - Nuitka **2.7+**
 - `opus.dll` (already included)